Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 What works:

-- Humidifier — The most effective solution by far.
+- Humidifier — the most effective solution by far.
 A small tabletop humidifier near your plants makes a huge difference.

-Step 2: Watering—Quality Matters More Than Quantity
+Step 2: Watering — Quality Matters More Than Quantity

 Here’s what nobody told me when I started: the type of water you use matters just as much as how often you water.